exane/dev-env/README.md

 # usage
 docker ssh # to run the image on the current dir docker ssh -p 3000:3000 # with docker run options
+# or
+docker ssh -p 3000 # short for -p 3000:3000
+docker ssh -- /bin/bash # use -- to append arguments
+# would equal to: $ docker run -it ... dev /bin/bash
 ```

 # Databases